-1.2 The beginning of 2023 has created some interesting times for the Governments reform programme.
+1.4 The beginning of 2023 has created some interesting times for the Governments reform programme.
 Given the uncertainties that prevail following the change of Prime Minister and the signalling of a potential slow down or reprioritisation of some reforms, it is not currently known what impact that these decisions may have.
 Officers will provide a verbal update to the Committee based on what is known at that time.
 A summary of the key reform streams is shown in Attachment 2, which was the known status at the time of writing.

-1.3 Climate Change Response Update
+Climate Change Response Update

-- 1.4 At the Risk and Assurance Committee on 19 September 2022 a range of additional steps were discussed to respond to the challenges of climate change.
+- 1.5 At the Risk and Assurance Committee on 19 September 2022 a range of additional steps were discussed to respond to the challenges of climate change.
 Following is an update on progress made on implementation of these measures. - The approach to climate action falls in to the following two main streams: - Mitigation: Actions to mitigate climate change focus on reducing carbon emissions, or increase in sequestration.
 The purpose is to reduce/mitigate climate warming before it causes disruption to natural ecosystems and built environments.
 Examples of mitigation actions include building energy efficiency or electric vehicles. - Adaptation: This stream of work focuses taking action to adapt to the current, and expected, impacts of climate change.
 This stream assumes a level of climate change is inevitable despite actions to mitigation global warming.
-Therefore, adaption actions focus on preparing communities to cope with future climate change impacts, such as more frequent high intensity rain fall events or storm surges.

-- Climate Risk Assessment for Adaptation: Through collaboration with other local authorities the opportunity to participate in a regional climate change risk assessment led by Hawke's Bay Regional Council has been identified.
+Therefore, adaption actions focus on preparing communities to cope with future climate change impacts, such as more frequent high intensity rain fall events or storm surges. - Climate Risk Assessment for Adaptation: Through collaboration with other local authorities the opportunity to participate in a regional climate change risk assessment led by Hawke's Bay Regional Council has been identified.
 Considering that the effects of climate change will have region wide impacts, a regional risk assessment should provide more robust information for Hastings District Council planning than an independent Hastings District centric study.
 Therefore, Council has agreed to participate in the regional assessment in order to understand the impacts of climate change on Council activities. - Regional Joint Climate Committee has been established by Hawke's Bay Regional Council to provide forum for planning regional emissions reduction and adaptation.
 Participation in this committee is key to HDC contributing effectively to the regional climate change activities. - Carbon Footprint for Mitigation: An agreement with EKOS has been signed to survey and calculate Council's own carbon footprint.
 To support this process an internal project team has been established to gather the information required for the assessment. - Council Decision Making to promote Adaptation and Mitigation: A two phase approach is being applied to strengthen the focus on climate change related issues in Council decisions.
 The first phase is to develop and provide training on climate change related guidance material for Council staff to apply when developing Council reports and business cases.
-Once this guidance and training have been delivered, the review process for Council reports will be expanded to include a check that climate change issues have been considered when they are relevant. - With the frequency of rain events that have the potential to cause flooding Officers are preparing information for a workshop with Councillors in regards to the flooding risks across the urban area, our procedures and approach to response and preparedness for events.
+Once this guidance and training have been delivered, the review process for Council reports will be expanded to include a check that climate change issues have been considered when they are relevant. - With the frequency of rain events that have the potential to cause flooding Officers were (pre Cyclone Gabrielle) preparing information for a workshop with Councillors in regards to the flooding risks across the urban area, our procedures and approach to response and preparedness for events.
 The purpose of this first workshop is to increase awareness and understanding.
+While the urban areas of Hastings District have generally held up well to the impacts of Cyclone Gabrielle this work is still required and will be presented to Council in due course.

-1.5 Cyber Security
+Cyber Security